Close Brothers & CBILS

 Find out how your business could access our CBILS-backed asset finance facility.

-CBILS funding through our asset finance and business loan facilities for professional services
+CBILS funding for professional services

 The Coronavirus Business Interruption Loan Scheme (CBILS), delivered through British Business Bank accredited lenders and partners, is designed to support the continued provision of fnance to UK smaller businesses (SMEs) during the Covid-19 outbreak.
 The scheme enables lenders to provide facilities of up to £5m to smaller businesses across the UK who are experiencing lost or deferred revenues, leading to disruptions to their cashfow.